 A Unique Cover: If you know the word for bhoot in another language, write it on the cover in your own way.
 I wrote the word BHOOT!—a Hindi/Bengali word from India, using the Roman alphabet, with brush and Chinese ink.
 Then I cut it all up because sometimes scary things don’t look scary at all if you look at them in smaller pieces.
 See photos of my author visit for Turning the Page by clicking here.

-Little Lantern and the Dark & Moonless Night: Inspired by a ceramic lantern made by my friend and potter Jeff Rogers, this story is about a Little Lantern who worries about how she, made of common earth and water, and her tiny light, can help light up the dark and moonless night of Diwali, a very special night for Indians all over the world.
-A story of purpose and the magic of light, this book opens up to become a colorful rangoli design made from handmade papers.
+Little Lantern and the Dark & Moonless Night: Inspired by a ceramic lantern made by my friend potter Jeff Rogers, this story is about a Little Lantern who worries about how she can help light up the dark and moonless night of Diwali, a very special night for Indians all over the world.
+A story of purpose and the magic of light, this story is narrated by the Little Lantern—made of common earth and water— and how her tiny light shows us the colorful rangoli design made from handmade papers.
 Each book is a unique combination of colors and textures of handmade papers from around the world.
 Each book comes with a battery-operated tealight to put in a lantern/votive of your own to place on the open book.

 Looking for Presidents: Created to celebrate President’s Day at the Smithsonian’s National Portrait Gallery, Looking for Presidents is the story of a mom who didn’t go to school in the US (me!) finding stories from US history in art, architecture, parks, bridges, and even license plates all around.
 The trick is in the Looking!
 I tell the story of where I found 13 presidents and I keep 2 pages blank for you to find 2 of your own and add their photo and story in the pages of your book.